MohamedElatroush/Cooperative-scheduler-for-embedded-systems/README.md

   * If the sleep time is zero, it adds the task to the ready queue automatically using the QueueTask function.
   * If the sleep time is greater than zero, it will add the task to the delayed queue using the QueDelayedTask function
 * **Decrement_DelayedQueue():**
+  * This function is called after each clock tick in the infinite loop in the main
+  * Is responsible for decrementing the sleepTime of all the tasks in the DelayQueue
+  * Checks if the sleepTime of a task reaches 0, it'll remove this task from the DelayQueue and enqueues it to the ReadyQueue
+* **Dispatch():**
+  * It is called in the infinite loop in the main
+  * This function pops the front task in the ReadyQueue and executes it
+  * If the readyQueue is empty it will do nothing

+## How to use the scheduler:
+* The scheduler only supports tasks that have 0 arguments and returns nothing
+* First initialize the scheduler using sched_init in the main
+* After defining the tasks, use the function QueueTask to add all your tasks to the scheduler
+* In the infinite loop in the main make sure to call the dispatch function along with the Decrement_DelayQueue function for the scheduler to work correctly
+* If you wish for a certain task to be rerun after it finishes executing make sure to call the ReRunMe function in your task definition
+* The main.c in this repo has all the functions' definitions along with an example of how to create and schedule 3 tasks with different priorities and rerunning times
+* There is also a "Unit Tests" folder containing several different scenarios of the tasks and what is the output of the scheduler
+* For simulation purposes all the tasks print their name to the UART to be displayed on the Renode simulation, however these tasks could be used to do anything else.